axtegenarnoldt/Photography-course/README.md

 ## Credit

-The base structure is inspired from the, I Think Before I Blog project.
+The base structure is inspired from the I Think Before I Blog project.

 | Knowledge about | Source |